davetodd/akshays-tomb/_drafts/chapter-retro.md

 "I'm not explaining myself well.
 Let me play that back.
 You're not understanding me."

 The contract is now contingent on an agile consultant?

 ---

-A woman entered into the shop, and a man followed, and they were apparently mid-argument.
-It was very sudden.
-There was no door to open.
-The woman was holding a keyogi in her arms -- a small, bear shaped animal that walked on all fours.
-Akshay did not trust the things.
-They lived on roofs, and he had heard that they ate stone crane eggs.

-"Honestly, Eliza," the man said.
-"You're overreacting."

-Judith raised her eyebrows at Akshay without lifting her gaze from the sinew that she was attaching to a bow for backing.
-He shrugged.
-She reluctantly turned around.

-"Honestly, Bretton," said Eliza, "That was the most predictable thing you could've said."
-To the room, she said, as if in accusation: "This is the last independent shop in Wallanport, isn't it?"

-"The last independent what?" asked Judith, with a feigned politeness that made Akshay nervous.
-There was sudden noise and conflict and a furry animal, and these things would make her tense.
-Judith could be very threatening when tense, and she had immediate access to weaponry.

-"Bretton has just sold his share in Rampart Bows to the Augur's <> division.
-They produce all of their arrows in Ternfelden and have them shipped and they're shit and there's no way to get custom work done.
-And now they own every damn shop in Wallanport except this one, which I'd never have heard about except that my uncle works in procurement so I know you can at least make military shit.
-Shit!
-What a shit.
-Do you do custom work, or just the standard fire ten arrows hope one sticks military shit?"

-Without waiting for an answer, she turned on Bretton, the keyogi outstretched in front of her.
-It was chattering, making a fast paced clicking sound.

-"What the hell did you think I was going to think?
-This is wonderful, Bretton, just wonderful.
-You're wonderful.
-I'm so impressed.
-Your financial acumen is unparalleled.
-You're a fucking idiot.
-This is why you don't win a fucking thing because all the equipment you ever use is shit.
-I'm declining my sponsorship.
-Tell Rampart to fuck himself.
-Better yet, fuck him yourself."

----